Yolinux.com

 is advisable to run ANALYZE [analyze(7)] on the newly clustered table.

-Otherwise, the planner might make poor choices of query plans.
+Otherwise, the planner may make poor choices of query plans.

 There is another way to cluster data.
 The CLUSTER command reorders the

-original table by scanning it using the index you specify.
+original table using the ordering of the index you specify.
 This can be

-slow on large tables because the rows are fetched from the table in
+slow on large tables because the rows are fetched from the heap in

-index order, and if the table is disordered, the entries are on random
+index order, and if the heap table is unordered, the entries are on

-pages, so there is one disk page retrieved for every row moved.
-(Post-
+random pages, so there is one disk page retrieved for every row moved.

-greSQL has a cache, but the majority of a big table will not fit in the
+(PostgreSQL has a cache, but the majority of a big table will not fit

-cache.)
-The other way to cluster a table is to use:
+in the cache.)
+The other way to cluster a table is to use

 CREATE TABLE newtable AS

-which uses the PostgreSQL sorting code to produce the desired order;
+which uses the PostgreSQL sorting code in the ORDER BY clause to create

-this is usually much faster than an index scan for disordered data.
+the desired order; this is usually much faster than an index scan for

-Then you drop the old table, use ALTER TABLE ...
-RENAME to rename
+unordered data.
+You then drop the old table, use ALTER TABLE ...
+RENAME

-newtable to the old name, and recreate the table's indexes.
-The big
+to rename newtable to the old name, and recreate the table's indexes.

-disadvantage of this approach is that it does not preserve OIDs, con-
+However, this approach does not preserve OIDs, constraints, foreign key

-straints, foreign key relationships, granted privileges, and other
+relationships, granted privileges, and other ancillary properties of

-ancillary properties of the table -- all such items must be manually
+the table -- all such items must be manually recreated.

 EXAMPLES

-Cluster the table employees on the basis of its index employees_ind:
+Cluster the table employees on the basis of its index emp_ind:

 Cluster the employees table using the same index that was used before: